savoirfairelinux/jami-client-android/README.md

 Or to download the daemon submodule from the existing project directory:
 > git submodule update --init --recursive

-Make sure to have autotools, autopoint, swig, yasm, autotools and cmake available on your system: on Debian/Ubuntu:
+Make sure to have autotools, autopoint, swig, yasm, m4, ninja-build and cmake available on your system: on Debian/Ubuntu:
-> apt install cmake build-essential swig yasm
+> apt install cmake build-essential swig yasm ninja-build m4

 On macOS:
 > brew install cmake automake autotools libtool pkg-config yasm swig